 The first thing you’ll want to consider when deciding on an energy management system is the type of set-up you’re looking for.
 With the exception of Emporia, all of the systems on our list include a smart panel (aka the brains of the system).
 Smart panels generally take two forms: a total replacement of your existing electrical panel, or an add-on.
 Generally, if you’re looking to add solar or other electrical upgrades, you’ll need to have a 200 amp panel to accommodate the solar and storage (or EV charger and ASHP) and a replacement will likely cost you anywhere from $1,000 to $3,000 – in this case, you might opt for an energy management system that fully replaces your electrical panel.

 However, if you already have an electrical panel that can accommodate the energy upgrades you want to make, choosing a simple add-on solution could save you in terms of installation time and costs.
-For example, replacing your electrical panel with a Span Smart Panel could take 5-7 hours, while Lumin and Generac claim their systems can be installed in only 90 minutes!
+For example, replacing your electrical panel with a Span Smart Panel could take 5-7 hours, the installation of a Lumin panel will take about 2-4 hours, and Generac claims that its system can be installed in just 90 minutes!
 In the case of Emporia, while you don’t need to install an electrical panel, they do suggest that a qualified electrician install the Vue Energy Monitor products (though this will take significantly less time and money to install than the other systems).

 Finally, you’ll want to consider if you plan on stacking your system to provide more monitoring and control capabilities.
 Most people likely don’t need multiple electrical panels, but if you want granular control of multiple circuits, both Span and Lumin Smart Panels can be stacked.